 Wines and fresh produce

-Foodies and and wine lovers won't be disappointed.
-A number of talented chefs have made the move to the area, so book a table and try some of the region's finest food coupled with exceptional local wines.
-Stock up on olive oil, cheeses, preserves and fresh regional produce at farm gates and specialty provedores across the region.
+Foodies and wine lovers won't be disappointed as a number of talented chefs have made the move to the area.
+Savour fresh regional produce coupled with exceptional local wines at Castlemaine's restaurants and cafes.
+Stock up on olive oil, cheeses, preserves and fresh apples and cider at farm gates and specialty provedores on your way through.

 Paved with gold

 Explore Castlemaine's rich history and heritage with a self-guided tour of its grand public buildings, wide streets, ornate hotels and century-old shops.
-Try a spot of shopping along the way – from gourmet food and designer clothing to antiques and art.
 You'll find a range of self-guided walks that take in the village and beyond.
 Hire an MP3 player from the Visitor Information Centre in the historic Market Building on Mostyn Street and start exploring.